mdazamdevops/signup-app-flask-kubernetes/README.md

 Instead of GitHub Secrets, Jenkins uses its built-in **Credentials Manager** (`Manage Jenkins > Credentials`).
 For this pipeline, a "Username with password" credential with the ID `dockerhub-token` was created to securely store the Docker Hub username and access token.

 ---
-## Infrastructure as Code (IaC) with Terraform

-To automate the creation of the infrastructure needed to run our application, this project uses **Terraform**.

-#### What is Infrastructure as Code?
-Infrastructure as Code (IaC) is the practice of managing and provisioning infrastructure (like servers, networks, and containers) through code, rather than through manual processes.
-A configuration file acts as a blueprint for your infrastructure.
-This makes your setup repeatable, version-controlled, and easy to manage.

-#### How Terraform Was Used
-The entire application stack is defined in a single configuration file: `main.tf`.
-This file tells Terraform how to:
-1. Connect to the local Docker engine.
-2. Pull the `auth-backend` and `auth-frontend` images from Docker Hub.
-3. Create a dedicated network for the containers to communicate.
-4. Create and run the backend and frontend containers with the correct ports and volumes mapped.

-#### The Terraform Workflow Commands
-The following commands were used to manage the infrastructure: `terraform init` (to initialize), `terraform plan` (to preview), `terraform apply` (to create), and `terraform destroy` (to remove).

----
 ## Orchestration with Kubernetes

 For a production-grade deployment, this project was deployed to a **Kubernetes** cluster, managed locally with **Minikube**.